ppy/osu-wiki/news/2025/2025-04-03-osutaiko-world-cup-round-of-16-recap.md

     </video>
 </div>

+## Score highlights

+One score stood out the most this weekend, which is now being highlighted to be remembered right here:

+- The previously mentioned "extra mile" that the Chilean team needed, was ::{ flag=CL }:: [chibamasu](https://osu.ppy.sh/users/16067522/taiko)'s score on [yax03 - 17 yo silly EDM artist from Japan vs. the World](https://osu.ppy.sh/beatmapsets/2249855#taiko/4784566) (TB).
+Taking the challenge to a next level they showed everyone, why Chile deserves the win.
+Masterclass gameplay and only 4x100 with the HD mod later, chibamasu ended up with a full-combo and a stunning score of 1,061,305.

 ---

 Thank you for reading this far!
 The next matches are happening this weekend on the [osulive Twitch channel](https://www.twitch.tv/osulive), and you can use the schedules on the [TWC 2025 wiki page](/wiki/Tournaments/TWC/2025) to plan your watch parties.